eyalz800/vimrc/README.md

 * Commands to view directory tree and source code function pane on each side of the screen:
 ```
-<C-l> - Turn on / off the directory tree and source code function panes using nerd tree and tagbar.
+<leader>ll - Turn on / off the directory tree and source code function panes using nerd tree and tagbar.
 <leader>nf - Show current file in the directory tree using nerd tree.
 <leader>nt - Toggle nerd tree on/off.
 <leader>tt - Toggle tagbar on/off.